-The location of buildings and proposed development is best appreciated through the submitted.
-The following will assist as an indication:
+The location of buildings and proposed development is best appreciated through the submitted plans.

+The following plan will assist as an indication:

-The site is proposed to be a car-free development due to its highly accessible location by alternate, sustainable modes of transport.
+The site is proposed to be a car-free scheme due to its highly accessible location via alternative, sustainable modes of transport.
 Nonetheless, vehicular access for maintenance and servicing vehicles as well a small provision of disabled parking (11) spaces is provided via the existing access off Chestergate Road to the south.

 Emergency vehicular access is proposed from the Chestergate junction to the southwest corner of the site and pedestrian access is created throughout the development, with new routes proposed from Chestergate.
-All routes inclusive and accessible.
+All routes are inclusive and accessible.

-In addition to the built form of development, the scheme proposes significant external landscape improvements and creation of new public spaces, creating activity where there is currently none.
+In addition to the built form, the scheme proposes significant external landscape improvements and creation of new public spaces, creating activity where there is currently none.